rwgen1/rwgen/docs/examples.rst

 Examples
 ========

+Outline examples and explanations of the rainfall model and weather generator are given on the :doc:`rainfall-workflow` and :doc:`weather-workflow` pages.

-Examples are provided primarily as Jupyter notebooks.
+More detailed examples are provided primarily as Jupyter notebooks.
 These notebooks contain relatively detailed explanations of the examples/code and provide a more interactive way of trying things out.

 The examples can be found in the ``examples`` folder within the RWGEN root folder (e.g. ``rwgen-0.0.0``).